Research Assistant Professor in the Division of Spine Surgery

 Categories: Academic-related Staff

-Applicants should possess a Ph.D. degree in relevant fields including medicine, surgery, biomedical engineering, physics, neuroscience, or a related discipline, with at least five years' work experience in clinical research and project management.
-Solid research skills and track records, with focuses on cutting-edge orthopaedics and spine research including modelling and simulation, implant and bone interface, structural stability, automated diagnosis and prediction would be essential.
-Previous clinical or industrial work experience with good knowledge of RCT design and management, FDA/CE regulations, and patent drafting is desirable.
-Applicants should be creative with new research ideas; be self-initiated and able to work independently; possess strong problem solving skills, excellent logical thinking and data sensitivity, as well as the ability to manage a multi-disciplinary team, apply for external competitive research grants, establish external collaborations, and coordinate translational research of the department.
+Applicants should possess a Ph.D. degree in relevant fields including medicine, surgery, or a related discipline, with at least 5 years’ work experience in both clinical and laboratory research, and project management.
+Solid research skills and track records, focusing on cutting edge orthopaedics and spine research including prediction modelling and simulation, big data acquisition and analysis, are crucial.
+Previous clinical or industrial work experience in study proposal and design, randomized controlled trial management and site supervision, and good knowledge of FDA/CE regulations is desirable.
+They should have creativity with new research ideas, self-initiative with independent working ability, strong problem-solving skills with excellent logical thinking and data sensitivity, and the ability to manage a close multi-disciplinary team, establish external collaborations, as well as coordinate translational research of the department.

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.
 At current rates, salaries tax does not exceed 15% of gross income.
 The appointment will attract a contract-end gratuity and University contribution to a retirement benefits scheme, totalling up to 15% of basic salary.

 The University only accepts online application for the above post.
-Application should apply online and upload an up-to-date C.V., a covering letter stating their research background, and contact information of three referees.
-Review of applications will start on October 22, 2019 and continue until November 5, 2019, or until the post is filled, whichever is earlier.
+Applicants should apply online and upload an up-to-date C.V., a covering letter stating their research background, and contact information of three referees.
+Review of applications will start from January 3, 2022 and continue until January 20, 2022, or until the post is filled, which is earlier.